 This one is a fairly large museum to get lost in.
 This museum is all about evolution on earth.

-There is a large fossil rock that reminded me of Shaligrams back home.
+There is a large fossil rock that reminds me of Shaligrams back home.

 There is a demonstration of the mechanisms inside the body of a camel – I think this is a brilliant place to get your children to learn about nature and how it works.

 Close to this center is a garden that displays all the plants and food mentioned in the Quran.
-Displays are beautiful and in the garden, we could catch some birds jumping around.
+The displays are beautiful.
+In the garden, we could catch some birds jumping around.

 Towards the exit, you can sit in one of the cars and pose with it.
-Rest others, you must admire from a distance.
+The rest of the others, you must admire from a distance.

-After you have traveled through the past if you want to see the Contemporary Arab Art head to Sharjah Art Museum.
+After you have traveled through the past if you want to see contemporary Arab Art head to Sharjah Art Museum.

-Through the sculptures and paintings of the contemporary artists of the region, you can see the history in making – what our generation would leave for the future generation as a mark of our times.
+Through the sculptures and paintings of the contemporary artists of the region, you can see the history in the making.
+What our generation would leave for future generations is a mark of our times.

-Do you still have the appetite left for more Museums in Sharjah – see the website of museums Department of Sharjah for online collections?
+Do you still have the appetite left for more museums?
+See the website of their museum’s department for online collections.

-Recommend you read following travel blog on Sharjah.
+I recommend you read the following travel blog on Sharjah.